Evaporating cloud: Example

 The second assumption is challenged by distinguishing between production batch size (between setups) and transfer batch size (between workstations), and so allowing different sized batches for different purposes.

-Core Conflict Cloud
+Core conflict cloud

-The Core Conflict Cloud is an Evaporating Cloud that emerges from analysis of a current reality tree (CRT), which is one of the Thinking Processes.
+The core conflict cloud is an evaporating cloud that emerges from analysis of a current reality tree (CRT), which is one of the thinking processes.
 The CRT provides a way for analyzing many system or organizational problems at once, treating them as symptoms of a single core problem.

 If an easy solution to such a core problem has not already been implemented, it is likely there is some conflict in the organization that is blocking implementation.
-The role of the Core Conflict Cloud is to address this inherent conflict that is preventing the sorting out of the core problem.
+The role of the core conflict cloud is to address this inherent conflict that is preventing the sorting out of the core problem.